-The occurrence of a data breach is always a stressful experience that usually results in reputational damage, as well as direct and indirect costs for the organization that can continue for months, even years.
+The occurrence of a data breach is always a stressful experience that usually results in reputational damage and direct and indirect costs for the organization that can continue for months, even years.

 What is a personal data breach?

-A personal data breach is a security breach that can lead to accidental or deliberate loss, destruction, corruption, unauthorized disclosure, or alteration of personal data that can cause material or non-material damages to natural persons.
-A data breach can also affect the integrity, availability, and confidentiality of data.
+A personal data breach is a security breach that can lead to accidental or deliberate loss, destruction, corruption, unauthorized disclosure, or alteration of personal data that can cause material or non-material damages to individuals.

 The most important part of this definition is that it has to involve personal data because, while all personal data breaches are security incidents, not all security incidents are necessarily personal data breaches!

 Differentiating security incident from a personal data breach will help you decide whether you are obligated to report a specific incident to the supervisory authority or not.

 You are only obligated to report a breach concerning personal information and only in certain situations.